 - a longer course which combines study of the subjects of the vocational component with an undergraduate degree in law.

 These courses may form part of an academic qualification such as an LLM.
-More information on the types of course available on our website.

 - Being fluent in English.